charitra13/sec-x/README.md

 - [ ] Advanced animations

 ## 📝 Changelog

+### Version 1.15.5 (Latest)
+- **Security Enhancement**: Added a strict Content Security Policy (CSP).
+  - Defined CSP headers in `vercel.json` to enforce security policies on Vercel deployments.
+  - Mirrored the CSP headers in `next.config.mjs` for consistent security during local development.
+  - The policy restricts sources for scripts and connections, enhancing protection against XSS and other injection attacks.

 ### Version 1.15.4 (Latest)
 - **Conditional Navigation**: Implemented conditional logic in the navigation bar.